sterlingmichel/Single-Team-Project/SQL_TESTING.md

     - country => Store the country
     - comment => Optional field that will provide where we met and other detail

+# Trackings

+Desc: The "trackings" table will be use to store the each time the contact was share.
+Columns:
+    - id => automaticly index counter
+    - userId => Reference to the users table to know who created it
+    - contactId => Reference to the contacts table to know who which contact was shared
+    - trackDate => Capture the tracking date
+    - comment => Optional field that will provide where we met and other detail